okgrow/guides/processes/development/discovery-week.md

 - Clients should have already received the [Discovery Phase Guidebook](https://docs.google.com/document/d/14QbXCpRvtPcEJ-TbYPSbJXEJ5xFbS_vOIckGJAUTAV0/edit#).
 - Ensure that we have everything from the client that was listed in the [“Prerequisites” section of the Discovery Phase Guidebook](https://docs.google.com/document/d/14QbXCpRvtPcEJ-TbYPSbJXEJ5xFbS_vOIckGJAUTAV0/edit#heading=h.2jz1on9cuw4)
 - Share the Google Drive folders with everyone on the team
+Q: Clarification; everyone on the OK Grow! team?
-- Schedule a kick-off call for the week before (Wednesday or earlier) with the whole team invited to make sure everyone will be prepared
+  - _Schedule a kick-off call for the week before (Wednesday or earlier) with the whole team invited to make sure everyone will be prepared_
 - Schedule a Monday morning meeting to go into more details
 - Schedule a final meeting for Friday as early as possible.
 - Schedule a daily status meeting, 15 minutes